Clever/sentry-node/README.md

 You should always give as much context as possible with your errors.
 Make liberal use of the `extra` parameter to send more information that may help someone (most likely your future self) diagnose the cause of the error.

 If you attach other fields with important data to the `Error` instance, they will not show up in Sentry automatically.
 You should make sure to include those fields on the `extra` object.

+Sentry asks for three main fields:
+* `culprit`: who threw the exception?
+Commonly the name of the service.
+* `message`: what was the exception?
+Always the message from the passed in error.
+* `logger`: what piece of code generated the message to Sentry?
+Usually just whatever application actually holds the Sentry client.